 For a lively family-oriented show and meal, head to Buck Owens’ Crystal Palace.
 Country singer Owens helped popularize the Bakersfield Sound with his 21 No. 1 hits on the Billboard country music charts during the 1960s.
 His 1963 hit Act Naturally was covered by the Beatles.
 Peruse the museum on site that showcases Owens’ memorabilia.
 Tip: make advanced reservations.

-Antique fanatics will love exploring two antique malls, which are conveniently located across the street from one another.
-The three-story Merry Go Round Antique Mall has a 1930s replica movie theater that you can peer through glass to see on weekends.
-Across the street is Five & Dime Antique Mall housed in a former three-story Woolworth building.
-Don’t miss the old-fashioned luncheonette, Woolworth Diner, on the ground floor.
+Dine at the last Woolworth diner in the nation, which is housed in a former three-story Woolworth building.
 Its 1950s decor includes 22 counter seats, Formica countertops and black-and-white tiled floor.
 The menu itself is as 50s as it gets — chili dogs, hamburgers, potato salad and French fries, along with milkshakes and root beer floats.

 For more information: